-NationsBenefits has announced a new retail network integration with Harps Food Stores, an employee-owned supermarket chain serving communities across Arkansas, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma and Tennessee.
+NationsBenefits has announced a new retail network integration with Harps Food Stores, an employee-owned supermarket chain with stores in Arkansas, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma and Tennessee.

-Through the integration, eligible health plan members can use their NationsBenefits Mastercard Prepaid Flex Card at more than 160 Harps locations to purchase approved food-as-medicine items, OTC health and wellness products, and other essential goods.
+Through the integration, eligible health plan members can use their NationsBenefits Mastercard Prepaid Flex Cards at more than 160 Harps locations to buy approved food-as-medicine items, OTC health and wellness products and other items.

 Technology enables real-time benefit validation